cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 isogenous to the target curve E with isogeny map iso\_map(x, y) from E' to E.

-Input: alpha, an octet string to be hashed.

 Helper functions:

 - map2curve\_simple\_swu is the encoding of {{simple-swu}} to E'